pantheon-systems/documentation/source/content/guides/local-development/06-ddev.md

     ```bash{promptUser: user}
     web_environment:
-    - TERMINUS_MACHINE_TOKEN=abcdeyourtoken
+    - TERMINUS_MACHINE_TOKEN=insertyourtoken
     ```

 1. Copy the `example.pantheon.yaml` provider file to the `pantheon.yaml`.

-1. Update the site name and environment variable.
+1. Update the project name and environment variable.
 In the example below, the project name is `de8` and the targeted environment is `live`.
-This example updates the local DDEV environment with database and content files backups from the Pantheon Live environment.
+This example updates the local DDEV environment with database and content file backups from the Pantheon Live environment.

     ```bash{promptUser: user}
     environment_variables: